Optimal detection of sparse principal components in high dimension: Link with random matrix theory

 If we could allow, for a fixed $p$, to let $n$ go to infinity, the consistency of the estimator $\hat{\Sigma}$ (for fixed $p$, entry by entry) and the continuity of the largest eigenvalue as a function of the entries of a matrix would imply that the largest eigenvalue can be used to discriminate between the two alternatives, at least asymptotically.

-However, in a high dimension setting, where $p$ is typically much larger than $n$, the behavior of $\lambda_{\max}(\hat{\Sigma})$ under the null hypothesis is quite different.
-If $p/n \rightarrow \alpha >0$, \citet{Gem80} showed that, in accordance with the Marcenko-Pastur distribution, we have
+However, in a high-dimension setting, where $p$ is typically much larger than $n$, the behavior of $\lambda_{\max}(\hat{\Sigma})$ under the null hypothesis is quite different.
+If $p/n \rightarrow\alpha>0$, \citet{Gem80} showed that, in accordance with the Marcenko--Pastur distribution, we have

-where the convergence holds almost surely~\citep[see also][and references therein]{Joh01, Bai99}.
-Moreover,~\citet{YinBaiKri88} established that finite fourth moment is a necessary and sufficient condition for this almost sure convergence to hold.
-Furthermore, since $\hat{\Sigma} \in \Sy_d^+$, its number of positive eigenvalues is equal to its rank (which is at most $n$), and we have
+where the convergence holds almost surely see also \citet{Joh01,Bai99} and references therein.
+Moreover, \citet{YinBaiKri88} established that finite fourth moment is a necessary and sufficient condition for this almost sure convergence to hold.
+Furthermore, since $\hat{\Sigma} \succeq0$, its number of positive eigenvalues is equal to its rank (which is at most $n$), and we have

-Note that under $H_0$, it holds $\sum_{i=1 }^n|X_i|_2^2 \sim \chi^2_{np}$.
-Hence almost surely, for $p/n \rightarrow \infty$, we have $\lambda_{\max}(\hat{\Sigma}) \rightarrow \infty$.
+Note that under $H_0$, it holds $\sum_{i=1 }^n|X_i|_2^2 \sim\chi^2_{np}$.
+Hence almost surely, for $p/n \rightarrow\infty$, we have $\lambda_{\max}(\hat{\Sigma}) \rightarrow\infty$.

-These two results indicate that the largest eigenvalue cannot discriminate between the two hypotheses unless $\theta> Cp/n$ for some positive constant $C$.
-In a ``large $p$/small $n$" scenario, this corresponds to a very strong signal.
+These two results hint at an intrinsic limitation of the largest eigenvalue statistic: its fluctuations are too large to discriminate between the two hypotheses in a ``large $p$/small $n$'' scenario unless the signal strength $\theta$ is very strong.

 In the next subsection, we show that the above argument can be made formal using spectral results in random matrix theory.